 At the international level, many efforts are ongoing to define social and environmental safeguards to shape and support REDD+.
-In this sense, the UN-REDD programme is developing expertise and guidelines to support countries with these matters.
-A specific initiative on FPIC and recourse mechanisms in ongoing in order to prepare guidelines for UN-REDD Programme's countries.
+In this sense, the UN-REDD programme is developing expertise and guidelines to support countries with these matters and Nigeria has demonstrated a commitment and desire to being a leader on operationalising social and environmental safeguards for REDD+.
+This was in part demonstrated with a technical consultation held in Abuja in which Nigeria contributed with valuable input to the UN-REDD Social and Environmental Principles and Criteria, while also reviewing this document to identify potential improvements in light of the Principles and Criteria.
+A specific initiative on FPIC and recourse mechanisms is ongoing in order to prepare guidelines for UN-REDD Programme's countries.
 This will also serve Nigeria to conform well to reflect the recent Cancun Agreements on REDD+.